toralf/torutils/README.md

 ```bash
 ipset-stats.sh -p /tmp/ipset4.??-??.txt
 ```
-And with
+With
 ```bash
 ddos-inbound.sh -l 2
 ```
-all inbound ip addresses with >2 connections to the Tor relay are listed.
+all inbound ip addresses opened >2 connections to the Tor relay are listed.
 ### info
 *info.py* gives an connection overview of a Tor relay: